spacetelescope/roman_notebooks/markdown/software.md

 ### 1. Creating a Conda Environment

-First, you should use the `kernel create` command to generate an environment for your software.
+First, you should use the `kernel-create` command to generate an environment for your software.
 You can select your desired Python version, and choose a name for the environment.

 `kernel-create <environment-name> [<python-version>] [<lab-display-name>]`